-Table 8: Ultra Frame DIP Switches
+Table 9: Ultra Frame DIP Switches

 DIP Description 1 This DIP switch is used to set the IP address of ethernet port on the frame to the default value (192.168.0.123).
 It must be in the up (off) position to set another IP address for the frame.
-2 This DIP switch is unused and should be left in the default up (off) position.
+2 Reset the root password.
 3 This DIP switch is unused and should be left in the default up (off) position.
 4 This DIP switch prevents software upgrades.
 It must be in the up (off) position to upgrade the switcher.
 5 This DIP switch is unused and should be left in the default up (off) position.
 6 This DIP switch is unused and should be left in the default up (off) position.
 7 This DIP switch is unused and should be left in the default up (off) position.
 8 This DIP switch is unused and should be left in the default up (off) position.